manassahoo-dev/DSA/concept/02-Time-Complexity.md

 }
 ```
 Time Complexity: `O(∞)`
+- The loop is an infinite loop as the value of i initialized with 0 doesn't change on multiplication by 2

 ---
+**5.**
 ```java
 for (int i = 1; i <= 100; i *= 2) {
   for (int j = 1; j <= n; j++) {